hplp/rfautomata/README.md

 ### Train the MNIST Model

 Use the trainensemble script to train a Random Forest model on the canned MNIST dataset.
-`bin/trainensemble.py -c mnist -m rf -d 8 -n 10`
+`bin/trainEnsemble.py -c mnist -m rf -d 8 -n 10`
+`bin/trainEnsemble.py -c mnist -m rf -l 250 -n 10`

 - c: canned dataset (MNIST)
 - m: model type (Random Forest)
-- d: depth of the decision trees (8)
+- d: depth of the decision trees (8) OR -l: number of leaves per decision tree
 - n: number of trees in the ensemble (10)

 This script will generate several output files:
 - model.pickle: a serialized Scikit Learn Random Forest model
 - report.txt: a file that contains the parameters used for training the model
 - testing_data.pickle: a serialized file containing the training data for testing the model
+- predictions.txt: a text file that contains the model predictions (for testing)

 ### Test the CPU throughput of the model